johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 [^cf5]: See John 6.28, 14:12-17 and 16:7-11

-[^cf6]: See *Module 1, The Eternal Purpose of God*.
+[^cf6]: John 16:5, for example

-[^cf7]: John 16:5, for example
+[^cf7]: See *Module 1, The Eternal Purpose of God*.

-[^cf8]: ⌘ Modules 10-16 explore the disciplines, hardships and suffering required, as disciples of the Messiah progress in their calling to serve God's eternal purpose.
+[^cf8]: Modules 10-16 explore the disciplines, hardships and suffering required, as disciples of the Messiah progress in their calling to serve God's eternal purpose.

-[^cf9]: ⌘ See Modules 1-3, incorporating *The Eternal Purpose of God* and *Dynamics of Vocation*.
+[^cf9]: See modules 1-3, incorporating *The Eternal Purpose of God* and *Dynamics of Vocation*.

 [^cf10]: Matthew 22:1-14

-[^cf11]: Hebrews 12:11
+[^cf11]: 2 Timothy 2:20-21

-[^cf12]: 2 Timothy 2:20-21
+[^cf12]: Hebrews 12:11

 [^cf13]: 1 Corinthians 3:9

 [^cf14]: 1 Corinthians 8:1; Hebrews 12:7 (Proverbs 3:12)

-[^cf15]: ⌘ The translation, *strong meat*, from the King James version captures well the sense of maturity required to ingest and digest challenging scriptural teaching.
+[^cf15]: The translation, *strong meat*, from the King James version captures well the sense of maturity required to ingest and digest challenging scriptural teaching.

 [^cf16]: 1 Corinthians 2:6-16